 If you believe that your brother is incapacitated and being abused, your best chance is to file for guardianship over your brother.
 However, be aware that in Indiana the presumed first choice of guardian is actually the person's POA, followed by their spouse.

 No, it is not illegal for a 15 and 17 year old to be having consensual sex in Indiana.
 Absent a position of power held by the 17 year old you are covered by Indiana's Romeo and Juliet laws that allows for 14 and 15 year olds to have consensual sex with peers up to 4 years older.

 I live in Indiana.
 My uncle, who also lived in Indiana, died several weeks ago.
 He was intestate, so there was no specification on who should be the personal representative, and as of right now, no one is officially "in charge" of the estate.
-My cousin, the deceased uncle's son, is interested in...
+My cousin, the deceased uncle's son, is...
 Read more »

 an it's been 6 moths since we heard anything.
 There is no eveidens.
 CPS was involved an they must have cleared me cause i never received anything from them like the told me i would in the mail.
 I really think this girl was coached of what to say.
-And this isn't the first time this has happen. she...
+And this isn't the first time this has...
 Read more »

 You can't close a police investigation.
 The best thing to do is get lawyered up, don't talk to anyone, and don't talk to the police about it especially!
 If they don't think they have enough evidence to charge, it will eventually blow over.

 My lawyer didn't submit any of my paper work at all to meet the deadline.
 He openly admitted that he has lied to us for months now about our case when all along it had been closed/dismissed for months.
 He said we can do 1 of 2 things..
 1. Give him an amount we feel we should receive 2.
 Go seek...
 Read more »